Yoga in Britain: Before the Second World War

-In the 1930s, the yoga scholar Mark Singleton notes that Health and Strength magazine ran two kinds of article relating to yoga.
+In the 1930s, Health and Strength magazine ran two kinds of article relating to yoga.
 The first spoke of "yoga" but without mentioning asanas; the second, which it did not call "yoga", for women, including postures such as those now called Trikonasana, Paschimottanasana, and Salabhasana.
 In July 1935, the magazine featured Adonia Wallace demonstrating the "Exercises Which Gave Me Fame" as "The Girl with the Perfect Figure", with the poses now called Rajakapotasana, Urdhva Dhanurasana, Natarajasana, and Eka Pada Viparita Dandasana.
 Similar postures were taught to the Women's League of Health and Beauty in Britain by Mary Bagot Stack in the period between the world wars with the "Bagot Stack Stretch-and-Swing System".
 Stack had travelled to India, and had learnt some yoga poses there.